cyschneck/centerline-width/README.md

 ```
 "River centerline/width extraction software was provided by C. Y. Schneck and U. G. Schneck, and is available at URL: https://github.com/cyschneck/centerline-width."
 ```
-We are interested in expanding this software based on river needs, so please send a copy of such publications to: cyschneck@gmail.com and ugschneck@gmail.com
+We are interested in expanding this software based on river needs, so please send a copy of such publications to: cyschneck@gmail.com and ugschneck@gmail.com (we'd love to see them!)

 This material is based upon work supported by the National Science Foundation Graduate Fellowship under Grant No. 2141064.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.